International-Data-Spaces-Association/IDS-testbed/InstallationGuide.md

 * can be reached at https://localhost[:443]
 * needs to be aware of connector A, connector B and store their self-descriptions

+# Target View: Manual testbed set up

+Follow this section to manually launch the Testbed.
 ### Setting up requirements

 The software required for the successful deployment of the testbed is the following: